Top Things to Do in Izmir, Turkey for Every Traveler

 Pro Tips: Visit Momo Beach – they’re known for their great music, and beachfront parties, and offer shuttle services back to the town center.

-IV.
-For the Culinary Enthusiasts
+For Culinary Enthusiasts

 8. Taste the Flaky Goodness of Boyoz at Alsancak Street Food Stalls